-- (f) Gather and twist the butyl tubing around the PVC pipe and attach the largest cable tie.
-Gather the excess butyl tubing around the cable and attach the smaller cable tie.
+- (f) Gather and twist the butyl tubing around the cable bundle and apply the largest tie-wrap over the PVC pipe and butyl tubing.
+Gather the excess butyl tubing and attach the smaller tie-wrap over the cable and tubing.
 See Figure 34. - STEP 3.
 To connect external control power, connect the line and neutral to the fuse block.
-See label under the fuse block.
+See the label under the fuse block.
 Refer to Figure 35.

-Before connecting external power to the fuse block, reference the wiring diagrams included in the switchgear shipment to make sure polarity is correct.
+Before connecting external power to the fuse block, reference the wiring diagrams included in the switchgear shipment to ensure proper polarity.